 Accreditations & Affiliations

-The Scully-Welsh Cancer Center is affiliated with Duke Medicine, ensuring our patients receive leading-edge cancer care and that our physicians have access to the latest research and treatment options from the Duke Cancer Institute.
+The Scully-Welsh Cancer Center is an affiliate of Duke Medicine, ensuring our patients receive leading-edge cancer care and that our physicians have access to the latest research and treatment options from the Duke Cancer Institute.
 Since 1993, U.S. News & World Report has ranked Duke Medicine among the top providers of cancer services in the nation.